 CO 4.
-To Understand the process of Social Stratification and Mobility.
+To understand the process of Social changeand its factor

-Units Subject of Study Hours 50

-1 Social Institutions.
-12

-A) Meaning, Nature, Importance and Types of Social Institutions,

-B) Marriage- Meaning, Nature, Forms and Significance,

-C) Family- Meaning, Nature, Forms and Significance.

-2 Social Groups: 10

-a) Meaning, Characteristic, Importance and types of Social groups.

-b) Meaning, nature, Importance and difference between primary

-and secondary groups.

-c) Meaning, nature and distinction between organized and

-unorganized group.

-d) Crowd and Public. - 150

-3 Social Control: 08

-a) Meaning and nature of Social control.

-b) Social conformity and Deviance -Meaning.

-c) Forms of Social control.

-i) Informal means of social control- Folkways, Mores and Customs

-ii) Formal means of Social control- Law and Education.

-4 Social Stratification and Social Mobility 10

-A) Social Stratification - Meaning and Nature,

-B) Forms- Caste and Class,

-C) Social Mobility - Meaning and Types of Mobility.

-5 Social Change 10
+Sem II Social Institution and Social Change Total Units Subject of Study Hours 50 1 Social Institution: a) Meaning, nature and importance of Social Institution. b) Meaning, nature, forms and Importance of Marriage. c) Meaning, nature, types and Importance of Family. d) Meaning, Elements and Importance of Region.
+10 2 Social Groups: a) Meaning, Characteristic, Importance and types of Social groups. b) Meaning, nature, Importance and difference between primary and secondary groups. c) Meaning, nature and distinction between organized and unorganized group. d) Crowd and Public.
+10 3 Social Control: 10 a) Meaning and nature of Social control. b) Social conformity and Deviance - Meaning. c) Forms of Social control. i) Informal means of social control- Folkways, Mores and Customs ii) Formal means of Social control- Law and Education.
+4 Social Stratification and Social Mobility: a) Meaning and nature of social Stratification. b) Forms of Stratification- Meaning and characteristics of slaves, Estate, Caste and Social class. c) Meaning and types of Social Mobility.
+10 5 Social Change: a) Meaning and nature of social change. b) Theories of social change- evolutionary, cyclical and conflict theories. b) Factors of social change- Physical, Biological, Technological and Cultural. d) Globalization and Social change.
+10